danhamill/MOVE3/README.md

 2. ne (mean) extenstion - This provides extension based upon the variance of the mean.

-3. ne (variance extnesion -- This providees the shortest possible short record exenstion using the variance of variance.
+3. ne (variance) extnesion - This providees the shortest possible short record exenstion using the variance of variance.
 This type of extension is prefferable when uncertainity is primary concern.
 Note: This is the preffered approach presented in Bulletin 17C

 ## Assumptions